chili-publish/grafx-documentation/docs/GraFx-Studio/guides/actions/example-multipleframes/index.md

 If no discount is entered, all frames are hidden.
 If a discount is selected, it will be shown.
 And depending of the level of discount, the frame will have a different color.

-If a discount of -50% is chosen, a "Super Promo" frame and text will be shown.
+If a discount of -50% is chosen, a "Super promo!" shape and text will be shown.

 ![Movie](demo.gif)

 ### The variable

-A text List variable "Discount" is defined.
+A list variable "Discount" is defined.

+The items in the list contain the discount options.

 ![screenshot](variable.png)